Your online presence begins with a superb website, great content, and an impressive domain name!

-NameCheap provides excellent customer support for all types of issues you might face during domain name registration.
+NameCheap provides excellent customer service for all types of issues you might face during domain name registration.
 They are accessible through a live chat and ticket system, and they promise to provide 24/7 customer support.
 However, they do not provide support by phone.

 If you already have a domain registered with some other company, then you can easily transfer it to NameCheap, the pricing starts at $8.58/year for .com domain.
-By migrating your website to NameCheap, you get better support, service and greater savings.
+By migrating your website to NameCheap, you get better support, service, and greater savings.
 The process is quite simple and it might take around 30 minutes to 6 days for the domain transfer process to get completed.

 For any issues in domain migration, you can contact 24/7 support through live chat or ticket system.

 However, the primary advantage is that you have the power, reliability, security and support of Google behind your domains.
-Every domain name registered with Google Domains is entitled to key features like Google 2-step verification & DNSSEC (Domain Name System Security Extension), privacy protection, email forwarding, reliable & secure Google cloud DNS, domain & subdomain forwarding and customer support.
+Every domain name registered with Google is entitled to key features like Google 2-step verification & DNSSEC (Domain Name System Security Extension), privacy protection, email forwarding, reliable & secure Google cloud DNS, domain & subdomain forwarding, and customer support.